ED files chargesheet against Reliance Power, 10 others in fake bank guarantee case - www.lokmattimes.com

 ED files chargesheet against Reliance Power, 10 others in fake bank guarantee case

-New Delhi, Dec 6 The Enforcement Directorate (ED) on Saturday said it has filed a chargesheet against Reliance ...
+New Delhi, Dec 6 The Enforcement Directorate (ED) on Saturday said it has filed a supplementary chargesheet against ...

 ED filed a Supplementary Prosecution Complaint against Partha Sarathi Biswal; Biswal Tradelink Private Limited; Biothane Chemicals Private Limited; Amar Nath Dutta; Ravinder Pal Singh Chadha; Reliance NU BESS Limited; Rosa Power Supply Company Limited; Manoj Bhaiyasaheb Pongde; Reliance Power Limited; Ashok Kumar Pal and Punit Narendra Garg.